Visiting your baby in the NICUNICU - visiting baby; Neonatal intensive care - visiting

 Your baby will be put in an enclosed, see-through plastic crib called an incubator.
 This special crib will:

 - Keep your baby warm.
-Your baby won’t need to be wrapped in blankets.
+Your baby will not need to be wrapped in blankets.

 - Control the moisture in the air to keep your baby from losing water.